Check out our latest updates here.

 Tēnā koutou katoa

 My name is Ian Lothian, and I came to New Zealand from Scotland in 1982.
-My wife and I have three grown up children and two grandsons.
+My wife and I have three grown-up children and two grandsons.

 I have a business background and am also very interested in Horticulture and Education.
 I have experience in exporting kiwifruit and citrus to Japan, and with horticulture projects managed by the Commonwealth Development Corporation